Avaq/node-server-skeleton/docs/api.md

 200 OK
 -----
 {
-  "authorized": false,
+  "authenticated": false,
-  "groups": ["@unauthorized"],
-  "permissions": ["auth.*", "ping"],
-  "session": {
-    "name": "TokenExpiredError",
-    "message": "Token expired"
+  "reason": {"name": "TokenExpiredError", "message": "Token expired"}
 }
-}
 ```

-The response JSON has the following structure:
+The response JSON contains an "authenticated" boolean, indicating whether the

-* `authorized`: A Boolean indicating whether the request would be authorized.
-* `groups`: An Array of groups that the token-holder is a member of.
-* `permissions`: An Array of permissions that the token-holder was granted.
-* `session`: Will be an Object with a `name` and `message` describing what went
-  wrong if `authorized` is `false`; or the Username if `authorized` is `true`.
+token proves authentication.
+In cases where the user is not authenticated a
+`reason` field will be present with an error explaining what went wrong.
+If the
+user *is* authenticated, then a `session` field will be present containing the
+token payload, for your convenience.

 Errors can be one of: